Smengerl/awtrix_frame/README.md

 Features:
 - Base build is under 20 USD, full feature set about 25USD
+- Can be printed on most popular 3D printers as only a bed size of 175mm is required
-- 32*8px display with light-diffusor for pixel look
-- Clean "fullblack" effect when off
+- 32*8px display with light-diffusor for pixel look and clean "fullblack" effect when off
+- Stylable by easily exchangeable covers with different colors and touch
 - Three menu buttons
-- Stylable by easily exchangeable covers with different colors and touch
-- Preparation for wall hanging mount
+- Preparation for wall hanging via nails and screws as well as for standing or laying usage
-- and stand supports
 - Optional light sensor
 - Optional DF Player MP3 sound
 - Optional buzzer